tpgkevin/Neural-Data-Pipeline-for-Kilosort/README.md

 ## Post-Processing
 The primary goal of the Post-Processing section was to package all of the desired results into a single structure which could be easily interpreted and used by researchers.
 Some of these results were extracted from kilosort's output, while some required efficiently opening and processing the raw data.

 Finally the post-processing script created a single interactive and digestible visual report for each neuron:

+(allowed researchers to validate results of kilosrt and also to ctalouge the results of the spike-sorting output.

 ![Example-Report](https://user-images.githubusercontent.com/35672096/142940293-c46fed76-c473-425d-8bb0-a6a7c5a48e7f.png)

 Traceview: trace of the raw data with the spikes highlighted in red

-Waveform: Graph of spikes across time overlapped to show waveform of signal
+Waveform: plot of the spike waveforms overlapped to verify the consistency of the waveform shape

-[PCA](https://royalsocietypublishing.org/doi/10.1098/rsta.2015.0202) - [wiki](https://en.wikipedia.org/wiki/Principal_component_analysis): Plot of the combinations of PCAs as well as plot of PCAs across time
+[PCA](https://royalsocietypublishing.org/doi/10.1098/rsta.2015.0202) - [wiki](https://en.wikipedia.org/wiki/Principal_component_analysis): The first three PCAs of the waveform shape plotted against eachother as well as across time

 Amplitude: view of the amplitude of spikes across time

-[ISI](https://www.tau.ac.il/~tsirel/dump/Static/knowino.org/wiki/Interspike_interval.html#:~:text=The%20interspike%20interval%20is%20the,messengers%20to%20affect%20other%20neurons.): Histogram for the refractory period of the signal. used to see whether multiple signals were sorted as one
+[ISI](https://www.tau.ac.il/~tsirel/dump/Static/knowino.org/wiki/Interspike_interval.html#:~:text=The%20interspike%20interval%20is%20the,messengers%20to%20affect%20other%20neurons.): Histogram of the interspike interval used to see whether the refractory period is violated

-Channel number and state: The last portion of the report prints out what channel the signal was recorded on and what state it was sorted in by kilosort (good/mua/bad)
+Channel number and quality: The last portion of the report prints out what channel the the unit was recorded from and its quality of sorting (good/mua/bad)